nasa/oceandata-notebooks/docs/notebooks/oci/oci_moana.md

 from matplotlib.patches import Rectangle
 ```

 Assign “global” variables, which could be anything you want to define once and use consistently.
+For example your cartopy projection:

 ```{code-cell} ipython3
 crs = ccrs.PlateCarree()